alex-kj-chin/cayman/index.md

 Similarly, the five most popular stations for departure were

-1. 3rd & Rose(4.4%, 24.1 per day)
+1. 3rd & Rose (4.4%, 24.1 per day)
 2. Broadway & 3rd (3.5%, 19.3 per day)
 3. Main & 1st (3.5%, 18.9 per day)
 4. 7th & Flower (3.4%, 18.3 per day)
 5. Traction & Rose (3.4%, 18.2 per day)

 One might notice that there is a good amount of overlap between the most common points of departure and arrival.
-In fact, all 10 arrival and departure locations are the same.
-This makes a lot of sense, as individuals who depart from one location and arrive at another are likely to later depart from their initial arrival station and arrive at their initial departure station.
+In fact, all of the top 10 arrival and departure locations are the same.
+This makes a lot of sense, as individuals who depart from one location and arrive at another are likely to later depart from their initial arrival station and arrive at their initial departure station in a later trip.
 I also chose to do a general aggregation of the data.
 Below I present histograms of the number of arrivals and departures (data is binned into 50 subdivisions)

 ![departures_hist](/assets/departure_hist.png)